 Professor of History Emeritus

-For 27 years, Noll served on the History Department faculty, ending his tenure here as McManis Professor of Christian Thought.
-While at Wheaton, Noll also co-founded (with Nathan Hatch) and directed the Institute for the Study of American Evangelicals.
+In 2006 Noll ended 27 years of service to Wheaton as McManis Professor of Christian Thought.
+While at Wheaton, Noll also co-founded (with Nathan Hatch) the Institute for the Study of American Evangelicals.
 In 1994, he co-signed Evangelicals and Catholics Together, an ecumenical document that expressed the need for greater cooperation between Evangelical and Catholic leaders in the United States.

-Since the Fall of 2006, Noll has been a faculty member in Department of History at the Notre Dame in South Bend, Indiana.
-He replaced the retiring George Marsden as Notre Dame's Francis A. McAnaney Professor of History.
+In June 2016 Noll retired after teaching ten years at the University of Notre Dame as the Francis A. McAnaney Professor of History.
+At Notre Dame, he had replaced George Marsden who held this chair before his retirement.
 Noll is a member of the American Academy of Arts and Sciences; in 2006 he received the National Endowment for the Humanities medal at a White House ceremony.

-Recent books include Jesus Christ and the Life of the Mind (Eerdmans Publishing, 2011); Protestantism--A Very Short Introduction (Oxford University Press, 2011); The New Shape of World Christianity: How American Experience Reflects Global Faith (InterVarsity Press, 2009); God and Race in American Politics: A Short History (Princeton University Press, 2008); The Civil War as a Theological Crisis (University of North Carolina Press, 2006); America's God, from Jonathan Edwards to Abraham Lincoln (Oxford University Press, 2002); and as co-editor, Religion and American Politics: From the Colonial Period to the Present, 2nd ed.
-(Oxford University Press, 2007).
+Jesus Christ and the Life of the Mind (2011); Protestantism--A Very Short Introduction (2011); The New Shape of World Christianity: How American Experience Reflects Global Faith (2009); God and Race in American Politics: A Short History (2008); The Civil War as a Theological Crisis (2006); America's God, from Jonathan Edwards to Abraham Lincoln (2002); and as co-editor, Religion and American Politics: From the Colonial Period to the Present, (2007).

 Today Mark resides in S. Bend, Indiana, with his wife Maggie, Wheaton class of 1969